twitter/ios-twitter-image-pipeline/README.md

 caches are keyed by an _image identifier_ which is provided by the creator of the fetch request or automatically generated from the image fetch's URL.

-- The _On-Disk Cache_ will maintain both the latest partial image and the largest matching image (based on the image identifier)
+- The _On-Disk Cache_ will maintain both the latest partial image and the largest completed image for an _image identifier_
 - The _In-Memory Cache_ will maintain the largest matching UIImage (based on the image identifier), but has no bias to the image being rendered/decoded or not
 - The _Rendered In-Memory Cache_ will maintain the 3 most recently sized and rendered/decoded UIImages that match (based on the image identifier)